An Empire Across The Three Continents (11 history CBSE Board)

 Give some of the salient features of the Augustian age.

-Ans.
-Augustus ruled over Rome as "princeps" from 27 BCE till his death in AD 14.
-1. His reign ushered in a period of peace, and prosperity after decades of internal strife and centuries of military conquest.
+1. His reign started in a period of peace, and prosperity after decades of internal strife and centuries of military conquest.
 He concentrated on consolidation of the empire rather than on conquering new territories.

 2. Augustus was successful in ensuring a proper balance between the three centres of power the emperor, the aristocracy and the army put on and to the long period of instability of the last few decades.